hope-data-science/tidydt0/README.md

 ## Acknowledgement

 The author of [maditr](https://github.com/gdemin/maditr), [Gregory Demin](https://github.com/gdemin) and the author of [fst](https://github.com/fstpackage/fst), [Marcus Klik](https://github.com/MarcusKlik) have helped me a lot in the development of this work.
-It is so lucky to be with them (and many other selfless contributors) in the same open source community of R.
+It is so lucky to have them (and many other selfless contributors) in the same open source community of R.